expo/create-react-native-app/README.md

 **Warning:** Running eject is a **permanent** action.
 Please use a version control system, such as git, so you can revert back if necessary.
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-## User Guide

-Please refer to the [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) for more details about CRNA specifically.

-Once you're up and running with CRNA, visit [this tutorial](https://facebook.github.io/react-native/docs/tutorial.html) for more information on building apps with React Native.

 ## Philosophy

 * **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with [Create React App](https://github.com/facebookincubator/create-react-app)).
 * **Develop on Your Device**: It should be easy to develop on a physical device when you want to test how your app feels and responds to inputs.
 * **One Build Tool**: If you just want to get started with React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
 * **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built.

-## Limitations and Capabilities

-The main limitation of a CRNA project is that it must be written in pure JavaScript and not have any dependencies which rely on custom native code (i.e. ones which require running `react-native link` to work).
-This allows the projects to load directly on a phone without native compilation, and also means that it's not necessary to install or use Android Studio or Xcode.

-Apps made with Create React Native App support everything in the Components and APIs sections of the [React Native Documentation](https://facebook.github.io/react-native/docs/getting-started.html).

-Apps made with Create React Native App also support most of the JavaScript-to-Native APIs provided by the [Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html), since they are loaded by the Expo app.

-If you're sure that you need custom native code, please read the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

-If you need to build IPAs and APKs for publishing to the App Store and/or Play Store, you can either eject (see above guide) and build them yourself using Xcode and Android Studio, or you can use a service like [Expo's standalone app builds](https://docs.expo.io/versions/v13.0.0/guides/building-standalone-apps.html) to publish your pure JS app.

 ## Support and Contact